prismv/DB48X-on-DM42/doc/calc-help/constants.md

 He-4 contains two positively charged protons and two neutrons, and two negatively charged electrons bound to the nucleus by the Coulomb force.
 Atomic helium constitutes about 24% of the total elemental mass of the Universe.
-Precise measurements of helium is obtained by spectrometry.
+Precise measurements of helium mass is obtained by spectrometry.
 Its measured value is:
 ```rpl
     12 SIG  mHe=4.00260325413_u